 - Metrics will tell you best times to post.

 - Don't be afraid to test.
 (A-B testing).

-ANSWER: That depends on your audience.
-The best times to post are when your audience is active the most.
-So you're going to have to do your own analysis to see what your peak times are.
-Use your metrics!
-Also note, different types of content does better on different days and different times throughout the day.
-Research is your friend.
+That depends on your audience.
+The best times to post are when your audience is the most active.
+Use your metrics to determine what your peak times are.
+Also note, different types of content do better on different days and different times throughout the day.
+Research is your friend!

-ANSWER: While no matter how good you are, mistakes happen but the biggest mistake to avoid is rushing.
+While no matter how good you are, mistakes happen.
+The biggest mistake to avoid is rushing.

 Take the time to create a strategy for your posts.
 Take your time to understand what you're posting and why you're posting it.